 Sails had already secured its place as the go-to seafood spot for well-heeled Aucklanders in 1988, and by 1989 Prego had emerged as Auckland’s answer to the perfect brasserie — on its way, no doubt, to becoming one of the great places to take your child, your mother or your grandmother for lunch.
 Cibo was rustling feathers with its whimsical food and raunchy rock music in 1993, and shortly afterwards we fell in love with their scallop, pavlova and West Coast Whitebait with ginger, soy and lime signatures.
 SPQR earned its reputation as a hot spot for night owls by 1994 as the whos-who swigged martinis and balanced on bar stools into the small hours.
 Auckland is today known for many things, and SPQR is one of them.

-O’Connell St Bistro has been a knock-out restaurant since Chris Upton and Amanda opened the doors in 1997 — the first in Auckland to use ‘bistro’ as its descriptor.
-The restaurant was created in the theme of a contemporary European back street haunt and that’s exactly how it felt last night as I savoured every mouthful of my pappardelle with braised rabbit and walnut watercress pesto.
+O’Connell St Bistro has been a knockout restaurant since Chris Upton and Amanda opened the doors in 1997 — the first in Auckland to use ‘bistro’ as its descriptor.
+The restaurant was created in the theme of a contemporary European backstreet haunt and that’s exactly how it felt when I savoured every mouthful of my pappardelle with braised rabbit and walnut watercress pesto.
 The French Café’s reputation for ‘over and above’ service stems back to at least 1998 when then-owner Connie Clarkson dashed home to retrieve a bottle of Stonecroft Syrah from her home cellar for a customer when the restaurant was out of stock.

 1999 was the year of Euro’s wood-fired rotisserie, pizza oven and grill.
 I can only imagine the number of back-of-the-napkin plans for world domination that have been hatched at Euro over a roast chicken with that mash and peanut slaw.
 So there we have it — exclusivity, exceptional service, a brasserie, a seafood restaurant, fine dining with attitude, an inner-city bistro, and a rotisserie.
 Auckland’s culinary table was almost complete, just in time for the millennium.